rohan9kulkarni/rohankulkarni.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I recently earned my BSc Physics IPSP degree (International Physics Studies Program) at the University of Leipzig.
+I will be starting my M.Sc.
+Physics program at Heidelberg from November 2020.
 During my undergraduate years, I worked as a Teaching Assistant for 3 years for various subjects in Theoretical Physics, Mathematics, and even Experimental Physics.
 My final bachelor’s thesis had the topic “Black holes, Singularity theorems and the Global Structure of Spacetime”.

 <!--- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->